ros2/design/articles/115_topic_and_service_name_mapping.md

 ### ROS Specific Name Prefix

-In order to differentiate ROS topics easily, all DDS topic names created by ROS shall be prefixed with `rX`, where `X` is a single character which indicates what subsystem of ROS to which the topic belongs.
+In order to differentiate ROS topics easily, all DDS topic names created by ROS shall be prefixed with `rX`, where `X` is a single character that indicates to which subsystem of ROS the topic belongs.
 For example, a plain topic called `/foo` would translate to a DDS topic named `rt__foo`, which is a result of concatenating the prefix `rt` for being a ROS topic, plus `__` for the leading `/`, plus the topic name `foo`.

 For systems where Services are implemented with topics (like with OpenSplice), a different subsystem character can be used: `rq` for the request topic and `rr` for the response topic.